Erin’s Recipe Rundown

 You also might like these recipes for gluten-free scalloped potatoes and roasted sweet potatoes.

-If you don’t have any flour on hand for thickening your gravy, Cornstarch is the best substitute.
-(It’s naturally gluten-free, too!)
+If you don’t have any gluten-free flour on hand, cornstarch is the best substitute to thicken the gravy.
+It’s naturally gluten-free too!

 - Add some greenery.
 Top your gluten-free gravy with fresh herbs (like oregano, parsley, thyme or sage) for a pretty touch of green and some extra flavor.
 You could also add these fresh herbs to the gravy base and let it simmer for added flavor.
 (Just remove the simmering herbs before serving.)

 - Make your gravy thicker.
-If you want to thicken the gravy after you’ve already added the stock, you can do so by mixing in a tablespoons of cornstarch with two tablespoons of cold both.
+If you want to thicken the gravy after you’ve already added the stock, you can do so by mixing in a tablespoon of cornstarch with two tablespoons of cold broth.
 Whisk vigorously and make sure there aren’t any clumps.
 Then you can add this mixture to the gravy and continue boiling until it’s as thick as you’d like it to be.

 - Enhance your store-bought stock.
 Homemade stock or pan drippings lend a richer flavor than store-bought stock, but you can boost the flavor of the boxed version before making the gravy.
 Just place the stock in a pot, add carrots, celery, and dried herbs (like bay leaf), and let it simmer for 30-45 minutes.
 Strain the stock, and then proceed with the recipe as instructed.